-In this study you will be surprised and challenged with a view of the Sabbath that you probably have never considered before.
-I wrote this book for both my Seventh-Day friends, as well as those Christians who don't keep a Seventh Day Sabbath.
+In this study, you will be surprised and challenged with a view of the Sabbath that you probably have never considered before.
+I wrote this book for both my Seventh-Day friends and those Christians who do not keep a Seventh Day Sabbath.
 I think there is something here both sides could benefit from.
-Therefore, I ask you to open your heart, mind and spirit to hear what the Spirit of God might be saying to you.1 misunderstood, misapplied, and least appropriated spiritual principles2 in the whole Bible.
+Therefore, I ask you to open your heart, mind, and spirit to hear what the Spirit of God might be saying to you.

+I am convinced that the principle of Sabbath rest is one of the most misunderstood, misapplied, and least appropriated spiritual principles in the whole Bible.
 While we argue about the physical principle, we totally miss the spiritual principle.